acbsp/bonafide.guru/en/contents.rst

 **Sri Tatachar:** Yes, definitely.
 That is why we say that we are Sri Ramanuja dasan only.
 I have to say, adiyen madhura kavi Lakshmi Tatacharya Ramanuja dasan, when I prostrate before anyone.
-Sri Ramanuja dasa is the common thing found in all the Sri Vaishnavas, though we have been initiated by one of the *simhasana-adhipatis* appointed by Sri Ramanuja himself who were considered to be gurus.
+Sri Ramanuja dasa is the common thing found in all the Sri Vaiṣṇavas, though we have been initiated by one of the *simhasana-adhipatis* appointed by Sri Ramanuja himself who were considered to be gurus.
 In spite of this we are expected to state that we are disciples of Sri Ramanuja only.

-**ISKCON devotee:** In our case it is clear that Srila Prabhupada did not give any guruship...
+**ISKCON devotee:** In our case it is clear that |SP| did not give any guruship...

-**Sri Tatachar:** So it is all the more clear and imperative because Srila Prabhupada mentions very clearly in the letter that these are *ritviks*.
+**Sri Tatachar:** So it is all the more clear and imperative because
+|SP| mentions very clearly in the letter that these are
+*ritviks*.
 That is why I have given the meaning of the *ritviks* - this word comes from the rig veda.
 The *ritvik* is a sacrificer who is appointed by the *yajamana*.
 Suppose you are the *yajamana*, you can